sanity-io/sanity-plugin-internationalized-array/README.md

 # sanity-plugin-internationalized-array

+> NOTE This is for the Studio v3 version of the plugin

 A helper function that renders a custom input component for writing localised fields of content into an array.

 **This an early proof-of-concept and should not yet be used without thorough testing.**